Cross-paper relevance

 • Definition: The imposition of direct Union government control over a state under Article 356 when the President, on the basis of the Governor's report or otherwise, is satisfied that the governance of the state cannot be carried on in accordance with the provisions of the Constitution.
 The state executive authority passes to the President (exercised through the Governor with appointed advisers), the Council of Ministers is dissolved, and the state legislature may be suspended or dissolved — with Parliament exercising legislative power for the state.
 Requires parliamentary approval within 2 months by simple majority.
 Fundamental Rights are not suspended and High Court powers remain unaffected — distinguishing it from National Emergency.

 • Context: Inherited from Section 93 of the Government of India Act, 1935.
 Normal duration is 6 months, extendable to a maximum of 3 years — but extension beyond 1 year requires both: (a) a National Emergency in operation in the whole or part of the state, and (b) Election Commission certification that elections cannot be held (44th Amendment safeguard).
-President's Rule has been imposed over 130 times since 1950 — averaging about 2.5 times per year before the S.R.
+President's Rule has been imposed 135 times since 1950 (as of May 2026; 134 up to 2024 + Manipur February 2025) — averaging about 2.5 times per year before the S.R.
 Bommai v.
 Union of India (1994) judgment, and roughly once a year thereafter.
 The 9-judge bench in Bommai ((1994) 3 SCC 1) imposed critical safeguards: (1) Article 356 is subject to judicial review — courts can examine whether material existed for the President's satisfaction; (2) the floor of the House is the only valid test of majority — not the Governor's subjective assessment; (3) the state assembly should not be dissolved until Parliament approves the proclamation (only suspension permitted until then); (4) secularism is part of the basic structure — a state government acting against secular principles can be valid ground for Article 356; (5) the burden of proving validity lies on the Union Government.
 Rameshwar Prasad v.
 UOI (2006) extended Bommai principles — holding that the Governor must make meaningful efforts to explore government formation before recommending dissolution.
 The Sarkaria Commission (1988) recommended Article 356 be used "sparingly" and only as a "last resort"; the Punchhi Commission (2010) proposed a "localised emergency" affecting only specific districts rather than the entire state.

 • UPSC Relevance: GS2 Polity — Prelims: Article 356, parliamentary approval within 2 months by simple majority, maximum 3 years (with conditions after 1 year — EC certification + National Emergency), imposed over 130 times, Governor's report or "otherwise," Fundamental Rights not suspended, High Court unaffected, state legislature suspended or dissolved; Mains: S.R.
 Bommai (1994) as the most important judgment on Article 356 — its five key principles and their dramatic impact on reducing misuse, misuse of President's Rule as a tool for political interference by the Centre, should Article 356 be repealed (Punchhi's "localised emergency" as alternative), Sarkaria's "last resort" recommendation, Rameshwar Prasad (2006) on Bihar dissolution, comparison of National Emergency (Art.
 352) vs President's Rule (Art.
 356) vs Financial Emergency (Art.
 360) in terms of grounds, approval, duration, and effects.